-A new interactive map of Queensland has captured the diversity of collaborations between cane growers and scientists working together to improve reef water quality over the past decade.
+An interactive map of Queensland captures the diversity of collaborations between cane growers and scientists working together to improve reef water quality over the past decade.

 CANEGROWERS is pleased to showcase around 50 Research, Development and Extension (RD&E) projects underway or completed in Queensland's cane farming districts that have been helping to reduce the amount of nutrient and pesticide run-off into the Great Barrier Reef lagoon since 2008.

 The Sugarcane RD&E and the Great Barrier Reef Interactive Story Map covers the topics of water quality and monitoring; soil and nutrient planning; chemical use; and Smartcane BMP and other projects.